ucsb-cs148/f21/_lab/lab01.md

 ## Some starting points for selected platforms:

-Vincent Tieu has put together [a Github repository with starter code for React and Google Authentication ](https://github.com/vincentktieu101/ReactGoogleAuthStarter) The README.md and [an accompanying YouTube video](https://www.youtube.com/watch?v=XZceEXlYC1w&amp;ab_channel=VincentTieu)  also cover how to use the Google Develop Console and how to host the application on Heroku.
+Vincent Tieu has put together [a Github repository with starter code for React and Google Authentication ](https://github.com/vincentktieu101/ReactGoogleAuthStarter) The README.md and [an accompanying YouTube video](https://www.youtube.com/watch?v=XZceEXlYC1w&amp;ab_channel=VincentTieu)  also cover how to use the Google Developer Console and how to host the application on Heroku.

-If you are using Heroku for hosting a web app, you may also find [these instructions from CS48 a year ago](https://ucsb-cs48.github.io/s20/lab/lab01/) helpful.
+If you are using Heroku for hosting a web app, you may also find [these instructions from CS48 some time ago](https://ucsb-cs48.github.io/s20/lab/lab01/) helpful.